Chelsea Manning: Tour of Australia and New Zealand

 In August 2018, the Government of Australia refused to issue Manning a visa to enter the country, where she was scheduled to make a series of public appearances.
 The company arranging Manning's speaking tour said it would appeal the decision, taken under s501(1) of the Migration Act, which authorizes a minister to refuse a visa on character grounds.
 The Department of Home Affairs specified that Manning did not pass the character test because of her "substantial criminal record".
 On September 2, Manning spoke as scheduled at the Sydney Opera House except that she appeared onscreen live via satellite from Los Angeles.

 On August 31, 2018, Immigration New Zealand granted Manning special direction to apply for a work visa to enter New Zealand, stating there was "no reason to believe Ms Manning would not comply with the terms and conditions of any visa issued".
 Due to her previous convictions for espionage and other offenses, Manning is subject to character provisions of the Immigration Act.
 Manning had plans to tour Auckland and Wellington on September 8 and 9.
 Prime Minister Jacinda Ardern defended the New Zealand Government's decision to allow Manning entry, stating that "we are a nation that allows free speech".
-By contrast, the center-right National Party had called for Manning to be banned from entering New Zealand on national security grounds due to her espionage and computer fraud convictions.
+By contrast, the center-right National Party had called for Manning to be banned from entering New Zealand on national security grounds due to her espionage and computer-fraud convictions.

-Career as network security consultant

-In August 2021, Forbes reported that Manning had been contracted to conduct an information security audit with NYM Technologies SA, a Switzerland-based for-profit cryptocurrency startup "to send data anonymously around the Internet using the same blockchain technology underlying Bitcoin."
+In August 2021, Forbes reported that Manning had been contracted to conduct an information security audit with Nym Technologies, a Swiss cryptocurrency and VPN startup "to send data anonymously around the Internet using the same blockchain technology underlying Bitcoin".

-Memoir
+README.txt book

 In May 2019, Manning announced that Farrar, Straus & Giroux would publish her memoir.
 She said it would be primarily a personal narrative that would not relitigate the facts of her case.
-The book, titled README.txt, was published in 2022.
+The book, README.txt, was published in 2022.
+It focuses on Manning's early adulthood, Army career, and early gender transition.
+During an interview about the book, Manning said:

 DJing

-Prior to her arrest in 2010, Manning was known to DJ on occasion.
-Manning returned to DJing in August 2022.
+Before her arrest in 2010, Manning was known to DJ on occasion.
+She has returned to DJing as of August 2022.